skang03/Cache_Lab/README.md

-# Cache Lab for CS 304: Computer Organizations
+# Cache Lab for CS 304: Computer Organization

-In csim.c, the program simulates the behavior of a cache memory.
-In trans.c, the matrix transpose function is optimized for cache performance.
+csim.c simulates the behavior of a cache memory and trans.c implements a matrix transpose function that is optimized for cache performance.